Creative Broadcast Agency

 What is the upper limit on concurrent stages?

-Six is the proven benchmark from Web Summit Qatar.
+Six is the proven benchmark.
 Larger is possible with sufficient lead time and staffing.
 The limit is not technical (the MCR can handle more streams) but operational (floor crews and floor managers need to be recruited and rehearsed).

 How do you handle bilingual or multilingual conferences?